GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

---create_results_table: Flag to indicate that a results table should be created.
+`--create_results_table`: Flag to indicate that a results table should be created.
 It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

---results_table_schema_path: Optional argument.
-It defaults to json_schemas/results_table_schema.json.
+`--results_table_schema_path`: Optional argument.
+It defaults to `json_schemas/results_table_schema.json`.
 If using a json schema in a different location, provide the path to that schema.

---results_table_name: String representing the name of the results table.
+`--results_table_name`: String representing the name of the results table.
 Note that just the table name is needed, not the full project_id.dataset_id.table_name indicator.

---dataset_id: ID of the dataset to hold the results table.
+`--dataset_id`: ID of the dataset to hold the results table.

 #### 3. Create Schemas for the Benchmark Staging Tables
-In order to create the files with the above parameters, the [Dataflow Data Generator tool](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/dataflow-data-generator) from the Professional Services Examples library needs to be leveraged to create staging tables containing combinations of columnTypes and numColumns from the list of file parameters in benchmark_tools/file_parameters.py.
-The staging tables will later be resized to match the sizes in targetDataSize file parameter, and then they will be extracted to files in GCS.
+In order to create the files with the above parameters, the [Dataflow Data Generator tool](https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/dataflow-data-generator) from the Professional Services Examples library needs to be leveraged to create staging tables containing combinations of `columnTypes` and `numColumns` from the list of file parameters in [`benchmark_tools/file_parameters.py`](benchmark_tools/file_parameters.py).
+The staging tables will later be resized to match the sizes in `targetDataSize` file parameter, and then they will be extracted to files in GCS.
 However, before any of this can be done, JSON schemas for the staging tables must be created.
 To do this run the following command: